 Many people assume that their credit report is inherently accurate because it is such an important part of their financial records.
 However, as many as 1 in 4 consumers have found errors on their credit reports that may impact their credit scores.
 Errors can occur surprisingly easily on your credit history.
 It may be that your handwriting was hard to read on a loan application, that a lender mixed up account information, or that you were a victim of identity theft.
-With so many ways an error can occur, it is incredibly important to check your credit score for accuracy periodically ― not just when you need a loan.
+With so many ways an error can occur, it is incredibly important to check your annual free credit score for accuracy periodically ― not just when you need a loan.

 However, due to a lack of understanding of credit, it can be difficult to determine what factors may affect your credit score and recognize when you need to dispute your credit report.
 That’s why it’s important to educate yourself on how your credit score is calculated and become familiar with your own credit history.
 Once you’re familiar with your score, if you do find an error in your credit report there is thankfully a way to dispute the inaccuracy.

 Following these steps, you may be able to win your credit dispute and get your finances back on the right track:

 As the major credit bureaus will need to evaluate the validity of your claim, you must first collect your supporting documents to prove that there is an error in your credit report.
 The documents you provide will vary depending on what kind of error is present on your report.
 For example, If the error is due to identity theft, you should provide evidence of a police report or Federal Trade Commission identity theft complaint.
 If the error is due to misreporting of loan or credit line information, you may need to provide credit card statements or loan documents.